 Getting There: The Bridal Veil Falls parking area is located approximately 4.7 miles up Provo Canyon.
 This is also known as Nunn's Park.
 There is a nice parking area for several cars.
 You can also park a little farther up Provo Canyon along the main road.
 There is a large pullout that is just north of Bridal Veil Falls.
 You can descend and hike directly to the ice climbs from here.

-Approach: At Nunn’s Park there is a trail that goes east that will be packed down in winter.
+Approach: At Nunn's Park there is a trail that goes east that will be packed down in winter.
 The first route you will see is Stairway to Heaven.
 Farther down the trail you will get to the Bridal Veil Falls Area.
 The last route on the east side is All is Quiet.
 Once you are at The Bridal Veil Falls Area, you can hike up the talus field below the main routes.
-This area can be reached quite fast.
+This area can be reached in 10 to 15 minutes.

 Stairway to Heaven: III, WI5 - 800+ feet